Florida Asset Protection

 When should I start asset protection planning?
 The strongest plans are implemented before any claim or potential liability exists.
 Transfers made during financial health face no fraudulent transfer challenge.
 Once a specific event creates potential liability, the available tools narrow.

 How much does asset protection cost?
 The cost depends on the complexity of the plan.
-Confirming that existing titling and beneficiary designations maximize available exemptions may cost nothing beyond an initial consultation.
+Confirming that existing titling and beneficiary designations maximize available exemptions may require nothing beyond an initial consultation.
 Forming LLCs and restructuring ownership typically costs several thousand dollars.
-Offshore trust planning, which is appropriate for individuals with $1 million or more in non-exempt liquid assets, involves higher setup and annual maintenance costs.
+Offshore trust planning is appropriate when non-exempt liquid assets exceed $1 million.
+Setup runs $20,000 to $25,000, and annual maintenance runs $5,000 to $8,000.